Rome Metro: Roma–Lido

 Construction of the Roma–Lido line began shortly after the end of World War I and was completed some six years later in 1924.
 It began operation as a steam locomotion railway but electrification was completed less than a year later.

 The line is operated as an integrated part of the Metro, but runs entirely overground.
 It runs from the Roma Porta San Paolo station beside the Line B Piramide station and runs alongside Line B as far as EUR Magliana.
 It then continues separately on to the seaside district of Ostia.
 The line terminates beside the end of Via Cristoforo Colombo.

 Roma–Giardinetti

 Officially termed a railway, the Roma–Giardinetti line is a narrow gauge tram which connects Laziali (a smaller, local train station some 800 metres east of Termini's main concourse) with Giardinetti, just past the Grande Raccordo Anulare (GRA) – Rome's orbital motorway.
 The line originally ran to Frosinone some 137 km from Rome, but has been gradually reduced in length, when the section from Giardinetti to Pantano, which will become a permanent part of Line C, was taken out of service.
 Most recently also the part from Centocelle to Giardinetti was reduced.

+As regards future projects, the transformation of the line into a modern light rail line is planned, with an extension planned to the Tor Vergata area.
+The new light rail system will be called "line G" with respect to the metro network and line 11 with respect to the tram network.
+The work, after a long bureaucratic process, has been commissioned and financed, the line is expected to close during 2026 in order to begin work.